 # Commands

-> Learn how to build custom speech to text commands
+> Learn how to build custom dictation commands

 A key functionality that brings an application from speech to text to a complete dictation solution is Commands.
-Put your users in the driver seat to control their workflow by defining commands to insert templates, navigate the application, automate repetitive tasks, and more!
+Commands give users control over their workflow, letting them insert templates, navigate the application, automate repetitive tasks and more.

 <Card title="Feature availability:">